BLOODYBEAR04/BLOODYBEAR04/README.md

 - 👋 Hi, I’m @BLOODYBEAR04
 - 👀 I’m interested in ... learning most of the programming languages
 - 🌱 I’m currently learning ... java, javascript, python, c++, c#, php
-- 📫 How to reach me ...
+- 📫 How to reach me ... secret

 <!---
 BLOODYBEAR04/BLOODYBEAR04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.